csc-training/summerschool/gpu-openmp/device-ptr/README.md

 The code uses combination of OpenMP offloading and CUDA library functions:

   - Memory management is done with OpenMP offload constructs
-  - Random numbers are generated with `curand` library
+  - Random numbers are generated with `hiprand` library
   - Calculation of **pi** is done with OpenMP offload constructs

 Add appropriate OpenMP constructs according the TODOs in the code.
 You can